Shihang-Wang-58/DeepSA/README.md

 pip3 install autogluon==0.5.2
 pip3 install rdkit
 ```
+### Note 🔔
+Because AutoGluon stopped supporting python version 3.8 starting in October.
+Therefore, if you have tried to configure the DeepSA environment in the recent past, there is a high probability that the full AutoGluon was not installed properly in the process, thus preventing you from running the program properly.

+I recommend that you use python 3.9 and above when creating your environment and reconfigure it.

+As the author is very busy recently, we will update DeepSA as soon as possible to fix this issue, thanks for your interest in DeepSA!

 ## Data
 The expand training and tes datasets could be easily downloaded at https://drive.google.com/drive/folders/1iup6T3Bqyy-uvpdFyP0Of_WQqn-9l62h?usp=sharing
 ## Usage For Researchers